Constitution and RulesShiplake Vikings Rowing Club

 The Club accepts the policy and procedures relating to Child Protection, as set out by British Rowing.
 A Junior Member’s Code of Conduct, a Junior Welfare Policy and Anti-Bullying Policy are appended to this document.
 The Club requires all members to accept them as a condition of membership.
 Copies of the policy are available from the Club Secretary.

 Each applicant for membership shall, if his/her application be accepted, pay an entrance fee, the amount of which shall be determined by the members in General meeting.
 The current entrance fee is set at £nil.

-The rates of subscription shall be determined by the members in General meeting and shall be due on election and, thereafter, on or before the end of December in each year.
-Subscriptions run from January to December each year.
-Members joining part way through a year will pay pro-rata to the quarter in which they join.
+The rates of subscription shall be determined by the members in General meeting and shall be due on election and, thereafter, on or before the end of September in each year.
+Subscriptions run from September to August each year.
+Members joining partway through a year will pay pro-rata to the quarter in which they join.

 New potential members are allowed three sessions free of charge.
 They are permitted to pay a One-off session fee (see below) for a further two outings.
 After this, they are required to become full members

 The total number of members may be restricted at the discretion of the committee.
 The nominal maximum number of members is 50.